 In IB MYP, teachers work collaboratively to develop a variety of teaching and learning techniques, focusing on IB MYP Key, Related, and Global Contexts, as well as, building IB Approaches to Learning skills, especially with critical thinking, reflection, self-management, collaboration, and research.
-Students take responsibility for their learning through individual and group work, addressing unit and guiding questions, expanding on their critical thinking skills, and building on their self-advocacy.
+Students take responsibility for their learning through individual and group work, addressing unit and guiding questions, expanding critical thinking skills, and building self-advocacy skills.